beirtipol/jfixtools/README.md

 can host the application internally and not worry about sharing live trading information with external websites.

+That said, there is a sample application running on https://fix.beirtipol.com if you'd like to poke around.
+It's just running on a local docker swarm of Raspberry Pi's for a bit of experimentation.

 ## Sample Web Application

 The sample application is written using Vaadin, currently without any special stylesheets or fanciness.